slowernews/wisdom-tldr/chapters/2-2_relation_competition.md

 	SUCCESS = EDUCATION + ACTION

-Success (and happiness) is internal not external.
-True fulfillment comes from living not from achievement.
-Experiences worth more than material.
-When people finally became a «success» they realize that they were no more fulfilled at 40 with $100K in the bank and a BMW in the garage than they were flipping burgers at the age of 20 with only $10 to their name.
+Success is internal not external.
+True fulfillment comes from living not from achievement, experiences worth more than material.
+When people finally became a «success» they realize that they were no more fulfilled at 40 with $100K in the bank and a BMW in the garage than they were flipping burgers at the age of 20 with only $100 to their name.
 They spent so much time, money, and energy in pursuit of something that didn’t really matter to them.

-Hints:
+The true measure of success is a calm nervous system.
+Success is a collection of well curated failures.
+The most successful people are those who are good at plan B. We don’t get successful by knowing everything, we get successful by listening.

-- The true measure of success is a calm nervous system.
+Fear, not failure, is the biggest barrier to success.
+Some people are terrified of success, they may be forced to buy a suit.

-- Success is a collection of well curated failures.
+> *"Success and rest don’t sleep together."
-- The most successful people are those who are good at plan b.
+-- vox populi*

 > *"Success lies in relentless execution of the basics."
 -- Leonardo Da Vinci [1452]*